-Approximately 22.7% of the Authority's total revenues came from interest earnings and other miscellaneous revenue on resources invested in student loans under various education programs originated by or assigned to the Authority.
-Approximately 53.7% came from the State of North Carolina Education Lottery and interest earnings on and corpus from escheated monies held by the State.
-Approximately 15.4% resulted from grants that include federal and state aid and state designated funds for student assistance.
+Approximately 25.1% of the Authority's total revenues came from interest earnings and other miscellaneous revenue on resources invested in student loans under various education programs originated by or assigned to the Authority.
+Approximately 32.1% came from the State of North Carolina Education Lottery and interest earnings on and corpus from escheated monies held by the State.
+Approximately 41.6% resulted from grants that include federal and

+State aid and State designated funds for student assistance.
 These funds were distributed to the Authority pursuant to State law for the purpose of providing grants to North Carolina residents enrolled at certain institutions of higher education in North Carolina.
-Approximately 5.9% came from a one-time Municipal Derivative antitrust settlement.
-Lastly, approximately 2.3% resulted from investment earnings on cash, cash equivalents, and short-term and long-term investments during the fiscal year.
+Lastly, approximately 1.2% resulted from investment earnings on cash, cash equivalents, and short-term and long-term investments during the fiscal year.

 The Authority's expenses cover a range of services.
-Approximately 15.6% of the Authority's total expenses were for personnel costs, fees paid to others in exchange for administration of education assistance programs, collection costs related to student loans, and fees for professional and specialized services incurred by the Authority to maintain and enhance its information dissemination program on planning, applying, and paying for higher education.
-Approximately 11.2% of expenses were for interest incurred on bonds issued by the Authority in order to fund student loans, 63.7% were for grants and aid distributed for education assistance, and 9% were for student loan service cancellations related to certain state sponsored loan programs.
+Approximately 15.2% of the Authority's total expenses were for personnel costs, fees paid to others in exchange for administration of education assistance programs, collection costs related to student loans, and fees for professional and specialized services incurred by the Authority to maintain and enhance its information dissemination program on planning, applying, and paying for higher education.
+Approximately 12.6% of expenses were for interest incurred on bonds issued by the Authority in order to fund student loans, 62.8% were for grants and aid distributed for education assistance, and 8.7% were for student loan service cancellations related to certain state sponsored loan programs.